ishity/SNS_simulation/README.md

 SNS_simulation is the web application which is similar to Facebook or other SNS tools by MEAN stack.

 ### Language
- - Frontend : Node.js / HTML / CSS
+ - Frontend : React / HTML / CSS
- - Backend : JS
+ - Backend : Node.js

 ### About MEAN stack
  - MongoDB — document database